CodeStory/fluent-http/README.md

 ## Hello World

-Starting a web server that responds `Hello World` on `/` uri is as simple as that:
+Starting a web server that responds `Hello World` on `/` uri is as simple as:

 ```java
 import net.codestory.http.WebServer;